 $27.24 at Amazon

 $31.99 at Amazon

-$37.99 at Amazon
+$24.99 at Amazon

-|Pros||Quick setup, intuitive app, reliable and responsive, energy monitoring, 2 independent ports||Quick setup, broad smart home compatibility, inexpensive||Weatherproof, 2 outlets in 1, broad smart home support, energy usage monitoring||Small size doesn't block other outlets, fairly straightforward interface||2 independent outlets, weatherproof, individual run time monitoring|
+|Pros||Quick setup, broad smart home compatibility, inexpensive||Weatherproof, 2 outlets in 1, broad smart home support, energy usage monitoring||Small size doesn't block other outlets, fairly straightforward interface||Inexpensive, compact design, runtime tracking||2 independent outlets, weatherproof, individual run time monitoring|

 |Cons||Hard to change networks, slower recovery when WiFi cuts out||Somewhat confusing to connect to virtual assistants||Lacks any advanced features||Setup relatively involved, slower reboot after WiFi outage||Setup relatively involved, slow to reboot after WiFi outage|

-|Bottom Line||Fully featured and reliable, will be useful in any home||A great choice for those looking for basic functionality in a simple and inexpensive package||Intuitive functionality in a weatherproof package||A good option for crowded outlets with large plugs||A great option for those looking to induvidually control two outdoor appliances|
+|Bottom Line||Basic functionality in a reliable and inexpensive package||Intuitive functionality in a weatherproof package||A good option for crowded outlets with large plugs||An effective and inexpensive way to track how often you use your appliances||A great option to individually control two outdoor appliances|

-|Ease Of Setup (40%)|
+|Ease of Setup (40%)|

 |Voice Assistants (15%)|